Corporate Governance

 Sub-committee

-The Company has an independent sub-committee operation under the Board of Directors, whose crucial roles comprises:
+The Company has set up independent sub-committees operating and serving under the Board of Directors, whose crucial roles comprises:

 Audit Committee Sustainability and Corporate Governance Committee Remuneration and Nomination Committee